nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <p style="text-align: center;">Table 5: Duplicate internships</p>

-Meanwhile, as shown in Table 6, internships C and Internship D are not considered as duplicate internships, because they have different values for `COMPANY_NAME`.
+Meanwhile, in Table 6, internships C and D are not considered as duplicate internships, because they have different values for `COMPANY_NAME`.